PhasecoreX/PCXCogs/README.md

 ### UpdateNotify

-Automatically check for updates to Red-Discordbot, notifying the owner.
+Automatically check for updates to Red-DiscordBot, notifying the owner.
 Also checks for updates to [my docker image](https://hub.docker.com/r/phasecorex/red-discordbot) if you are using that.

 ### UwU